wp-plugins/daves-wordpress-live-search/readme.txt

 = 4.0 =
 * 2013-??-??
 Dave Ross <dave@csixty4.com>
-* Renamed .php include files to .inc
+* Renamed .php include files to .inc which most web servers won't  execute directly.
-* Removed check for PHP 4
+* Removed check for PHP 4.
+WordPress 3.5 is the minimum and that needs PHP 5 anyway.
 * Removed caching.
 It wasn't effective enough & was a support nightmare.
 * Using an Underscore template to render search results